aws-samples/aws-panorama-samples/ImageClassification/README.md

-# Panorama Image Classification Example
+# AWS Panorama Image Classification Example

 This is an end to end example that shows how to use an image classification model to classify video frames in the video stream.